anseljohn/anseljohn/README.md

 - 📚 CompSci student at the University of Minnesota
 - 🛰️ UMN Small Satellite Lab
-- 🔭 I'm currently working on a live video feed word search solver
+- 🔭 I'm currently working on a Linux-themed student planner and a LSTM stock predictor.
-- 🌱 I’m currently reading about machine learning applications
+- 🌱 I’m currently reading about machine learning in finance
 - 📫 How to reach me: jjohnanselmo@gmail.com

 <a href="https://github.com/anseljohn">